goksualc/SolLearn/README.md

 SolLearn is a decentralized learn-to-earn platform.

+1. Run `npm install` at the root of your directory
+2. Run `npm run start` to start the project

+## Questions??
+Ask us on Twitter : @0xgks @0xyaren

 ## DECENTRALIZATION
 Educational videos is stored at blockchain(immutable), NFTs (certificates) are giving by the Solana program.